raspberrypilearning/cd-intermediate-html-css-sushi/en/step_11.md

   }
 ```

-+ Why not add the **attribute** `class="niceLinks"` to all of the links in your menu bar as well?
++ Why not add the attribute `class="niceLinks"` to all of the links in your menu bar as well?

 You can combine all of these tricks with animations too!

-+ Find the CSS block for the picture of Tito again \(or whatever picture you were working on earlier\).
-Add the following code to your stylesheet file:
++ Find the CSS block for the picture of Tito again (or whatever picture you were working on earlier).
+Add the following code to your style sheet file:

 ```css
   #titoPicture {